 Serve the University through committee assignments, recruiting activities, public relations events and other extracurricular activities.
 Initiate activities that enhance institutional goals and promote institutional unity.
-Demonstrate a willingness to be of service and to
+Demonstrate a willingness to be of service and to work cooperatively with others in the University.
+Apply professional

-&lt;sup>1 Priority of responsibilities may vary depending on the gifts of the faculty member and the need of the University.
+1 Priority of responsibilities may vary depending on the gifts of the faculty member and the need of the University.